 Our 14 x 16-ft. enclosure is a big project.
 Although it’s fairly simple structurally, it requires careful work with a lot of large-dimension lumber.
 The trickiest part is getting all these components square and plumb, which probably calls for more than a beginner’s skills.
 And you’ll spend a lot of time building—two or three weeks going at it full time, or much of a summer in your spare time.

-We built our roof high enough to preserve a pleasant view through the sliding doors.
+We built our screen room roof high enough to preserve a pleasant view through the sliding doors.
 In summer, the awning top shades the bright sun, yet allows plenty of light to pass into the house.
 And here’s the biggest selling point for this project: You can easily remove the awning in winter and let the sunshine in.
 The structure is designed to look good even without the awning top.
 Of course, you could leave the awning on all year in many parts of the country, but it won’t support a heavy snow load.

 The awning is attached as shown in Fig. E and Photos 15 and 16.
 A slide-in channel at the peak and turnbuckle clips along the edges make for a quick, no-hassle on-and-off in spring and fall.
 The approximately 16 x 16-ft., one-piece, vinylized canvas weighs only about 10 lbs., so it’s easy to handle.

-We had our awning top made by a professional awning maker, who also handled the initial installation.
+We had our screen room awning top made by a professional awning maker, who also handled the initial installation.
 As an alternative, you can also consider metal or plastic roof panels, which are sold at most home centers.

 For a furniture-quality interior, use D-grade (nearly blemish-free) cedar for the entire structural framework, with the exception of the laminated 1-3/4 x 12-in. beam (Photos 5 and 6) at the peak.
 You can substitute treated lumber for the framework, which will cut costs substantially, though the wood will show some imperfections.
 The foundation timbers are pressure-treated 6x6s.
 Bolts, screws, door hardware, paint and other miscellaneous hardware will add several hundred dollars to the cost.